lezcano/geotorch/README.rst

     # Use your optimizer of choice.
 Any optimizer works out of the box with any parametrization
     optim = torch.optim.Adam(model.parameters(), lr=lr)

-The constrained tensor is initialized to a matrix sampled according to some standard distributions on each space when using any of the constraint functions listed below (e.g. |orthogonal|_).
+The constrained tensor is always initialized to a matrix sampled according to some standard distributions on each space.
 Even then, we may initialize the tensors manually by assigning to them:

 .. code:: python